-Horn, a Democrat, was the representative for Missouri's 2nd congressional district from 1991 to 1992.
+Horn was the representative for Missouri’s 2nd congressional district and was a Democrat.
+She served from 1991 to 1992.

-The chart is based on the bills Horn sponsored and cosponsored.
+The chart is based on the bills Horn sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Horn was the primary sponsor of 2 bills that were enacted: